 "Having gone through art school myself I identified with the real need for an organisation such as YANZ to guide young people and support them with their creative outputs, industry liaison and professional development - the arts is a tough industry to enter and the more support available the more young people will be able to creatively contribute to Aotearoa’s social and economic well-being."

 Sam is an internationally-regarded creative industries and film executive, having previously held CMO, business development and sales roles at companies such as Lionsgate in New York City and Viacom in London.
-She is now a director and CEO of multiple companies across the creative and film sectors, and has recently established The Amo Group to grow Aotearoa New Zealand’s screen production and creative technology sectors.
+She is now a director and CEO of multiple companies across the creative and film sectors, and has recently established The AMO Group and is developing in Gisborne Tairawhiti, TORO Production, Animation & Technology Studios to grow Aotearoa New Zealand’s screen production and creative technology training sectors.

 Josie is a skilled arts lawyer and board member based in Tāmaki Makaurau.
 She has previously sat on the board of Tautai, Aotearoa's leading Pacific Arts Organisation, and has worked as a freelance journalist for more than 2 decades.